Success-Vera/Success-Vera.github.io/index.md

 ### About Me

 My name is Ifeoma Veronica Nwabufo.
+I enjoy writing short stories, talking on events and playing table tennis.
+Learning is a lifestyle for me.
+My curious nature makes me learn from books, videos and people.
+You'd often find me interacting with people as I try to relearn, unlearn and learn.

 I am currently a student at the [African Masters of Machine Intelligence](https://aimsammi.org/) (AMMI) programme, working towards an Msc in Machine Intelligence sponsored by Facebook and Google.
 I also did an MSc in Mathematical Sciences at the [African Institute for Mathematical Sciences](https://aims-senegal.org/) (AIMS) in 2020 where I got exposed to the use of computational tools for analysis.
 I researched on computational learning theory for my MSc thesis and was supervised by Prof. Rehana Patel.
 Specifically, my MSc project was on "A Combinatorial Characterisation of PAC-Learnability" where I explored a type of learning framework called Probably Approximately Correct Learning.
 My undergraduate studies was at [Kaduna State University](https://kasu.edu.ng) (KASU), where I researched on "The Transmission Dynamics of Lassa Fever with Control" under the supervision of Dr. Patrick Noah Okolo.

 ---